-With the various regulations in different parts of the world, certified Organic Wine sold in the US fall into two categories, both of which are made with 100% USDA Certified Organically Grown Grapes.
+With the various regulations in different parts of the world, certified Organic Wine sold in the US fall into two categories, both of which are made with 100% USDA Certified Organically Grown Grapes, and generally classified as Organic Wine outside of the US.
 A third category of organically produced wine is Biodynamic wine, certified by Demeter.

 (sometimes referred to as NSA or No Sulfites Added)

-This is predominantly domestic wine, as most international winemakers consider that a small amount of sulfites are needed to preserve the freshness of a wine intended for intercontinental export.
-Some imported wines fall in this category, most of these examples being “natural wine”, or wine not intended for a wider commercial distribution.
+Rather unique to the US market, no sufites can be added if a winery wishes to label the wine as Organic Wine.
+This category is therfore dominated by domestic wine, as most international winemakers consider that a small amount of sulfites are necessary, and positive, in order to preserve the freshness of a wine intended for intercontinental export.
+Some imported wines fall in this category, most of these being so called “natural wine”, or wine not intended for a wider distribution.

 Wine made with Organic Grapes